Can an employee be dismissed for expressing a political opinion?

 The Administrative Claims Tribunal declares an unfair dismissal, but the High Court overrules

 An internal investigation linked the woman to the anonymous Twitter profile.
 Her employment was thereafter terminated for breaching the APS Code of Conduct.
-Subsequently, the employee made an unfair dismissal application with the Administrative Claims Tribunal.
+Subsequently, the employee made an unfair dismissal application with the Administrative Appeals Tribunal.
 And the Tribunal found that the woman’s dismissal had impeded her implied right to freedom of political communication.

 But in 2019, the High Court rejected the employee’s unfair dismissal application.
 It ruled that the woman’s dismissal had not impeded her right to freedom of political communication.
 And that in its purpose of maintaining an apolitical public service, the APS Code of Conduct was proportionate.

 Can an employee be dismissed for expressing highly controversial political beliefs?